 but was he a serial killer?
 Based on the definition, no,” Safarik, now a

-Forensic Behavioral Services International, told HuffPost.
+partner in Forensic Behavioral Services International, told HuffPost.

 Manson also fails to meet the definition of a mass murderer.
 The U.S.